supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/Getting-Started-V2.md

 - **Azure App Service:** A fully managed platform for building, deploying, and scaling web apps and APIs.
 - **SMB Network Share:** A file-sharing protocol used to create shared folders for backups or data transfer in the migration process.

-## Getting Started with Your Migrate and Modernise SQL Servers to Azure Hands On Lab
+## Getting Started with Your Building a Resilient IaaS Architecture Hands On Lab
 Welcome to your Migrate and Modernise SQL Servers to Azure Hands On Lab!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment